April 23, 1998, Albanian–Yugoslav border ambush

-On the morning of April 23, 1998, a band of Kosovo Liberation Army (KLA) fighters was ambushed by a much smaller group of Yugoslav Army (VJ) border guards near the Košare outpost, just west of Dečani.
+On the morning of April 23, 1998, a band of Kosovo Liberation Army (KLA) fighters was ambushed by a group of Yugoslav Army (VJ) border guards near the Košare outpost, just west of Deçan.
 The fighters had been trying to smuggle weapons and supplies into Kosovo via northern Albania.
 Nineteen were killed in the ensuing attack, and a further two were captured.
 The VJ did not sustain any casualties.
 Some of the militants retreated back to Albania, while others managed to break through the ambush and make it past the Yugoslav border, into Kosovo.
 Following the clash, the VJ confiscated a large quantity of arms that the militants had been transporting.

 Villagers in northern Albania and western Kosovo reported hearing explosions in the vicinity of the ambush and seeing helicopters flying overhead for much of the following day.
 Albanian officials later alleged that two of these helicopters had violated the country's airspace, and Albania moved elite army units to the Yugoslav border in response.
 Yugoslav authorities accused Albania of backing the KLA.
 In response to the ambush, U.S. officials indicated that they would push for sanctions to be re-implemented against Yugoslavia, and said they would look to freeze the country's assets overseas.
 Some Albanian sources alleged that the men had not been ambushed, rather they were abducted and killed by Yugoslav security forces.
 Such claims could not be verified by Western journalists, and later that year, Amnesty International affirmed that the men were killed in an ambush while smuggling weapons across the border.